BenjaminWFox/website-2020/content/draft/other/markdown-styleguide.md

 ---
-title: "Styleguide for writing posts with Markdown"
+title: "Markdown Styleguide for Posts"
 date: "2100-01-01"
 subtitle: "Reference and documentation to ensure you know what formatting to use where."
 category: "other"